 Birthdays are unique occasions for children therefore, parties are allowed in the classroom on your child's special day.
-Parents are allowed to send cupcakes, snack, juice, plates and forks.
+Parents are allowed to send cupcakes, snacks, juice, plates and forks.
 Gifts or prizes are allowed.
-Birthday parties can only take place on Thursdays or on the last day before holiday.
+Birthday parties will only take place on Thursdays or on the last day before holiday.
 Please contact your child's teacher a week in advance to schedule an appropriate date for your child's birthday celebration.
 No last minute or spontaneous arrangements are possible!
 Relatives, including parents, and siblings (and sisters from other grade levels) will not be allowed to attend celebrations.

-NOTE: Do not ask teachers, aides, or me to do something that shows favoritism toward your daughter (only) and not all students.
+NOTE: Please do not ask teachers or aides to do something that shows favoritism toward your daughter (only) and not all students.